lmiksch/CoFPT/README.md

 ## Evaluating the Nucleotide sequence

 It is recommended, to evalute the sequence using [DrTransformer](https://github.com/bad-ants-fleet/drtransformer).
+For this DrTransformer needs to be installed.

-* Using DrTransformer to evaluate resulting nucleotide sequence
+* Example on how to use DrTransformer for the resulting nucleotide sequence

 	```bash
 	$echo nucleotide_sequence| DrTransformer
 	```

-The resulting output of DrTransformer can then be analysed using [DrForna](https://github.com/ViennaRNA/drforna)
+The resulting output of DrTransformer can then be analysed using the webbased tool [DrForna](https://github.com/ViennaRNA/drforna).